Central Sterile Processing and Distribution

 Procedure:

-- Results are verified and sent directly by the company to the contact person at the clinical facility for review no less than 10 days prior to the scheduled arrival of the student.
+2. Results are verified and sent directly by the company to the contact person at the clinical facility for review no less than 10 days before the scheduled arrival of the student.